 On occasion, tenants' operations and Granite's properties may become the subject of complaints from adjacent landowners, or inquiries or investigations by environmental regulators.
-Almost all of the costs relating to such complaints, inquiries or investigations to date have been incurred by Granite's tenants pursuant to the terms of the relevant leases.
+Almost all of the instances of such complaints, inquiries or investigations by environmental regulators have been addressed by Granite's tenants pursuant to the terms of the relevant leases.
 In the past, Granite has engaged consultants and incurred immaterial costs with respect to environmental matters arising from adjacent or nearby properties in order to protect the condition and marketability of its properties.